xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 Invoke-WebRequest -Uri https://github.com/microsoft/winget-cli/releases/download/v1.5.2201/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle -OutFile .\MicrosoftDesktopAppInstaller_8wekyb3d8bbwe.msixbundle
 -->

-Winget is the windows package manager shipped with windows 11 - *can be installed in windows 10 using a command*.
+winget is the windows package manager shipped with windows 11 - *can be installed in windows 10 using a command*

-Adobe products & other microsoft trusted software can be installed quickly & securely through it.
+adobe products & other microsoft trusted software can be installed quickly & securely through it

-With `vlc` for example, instead of opening a web browser, searching vlc, downloading the installer, executing it, clicking next...
+with `vlc` for example, instead of opening a web browser, searching vlc, downloading the installer, executing it, clicking next...
-Open a Terminal or a Powershell & run.
+open a Terminal or a Powershell & run
 ```powershell
 winget install vlc
 ```
 > multiple software can be installed at once, to install gimp & vlc for example `winget install gimp vlc`

-Winget can search wanted packages, example with `gimp`.
+winget can search wanted packages, example with `gimp`
 ```powershell
 winget search gimp
 ```

-List installed packages.
+list installed packages
 ```powershell
 winget list
 ```

-Uninstall one or more packages.
+uninstall one or more packages
 ```powershell
 winget uninstall vlc gimp
 ```

-Upgrade one or all packages at once.
+upgrade one or all packages at once
 ```powershell
 winget upgrade --id Adobe.Acrobat.Reader.64-bit
 winget upgrade --all
 ```

-Configuration can be exported if moving from a pc to an other.
+configuration can be exported if moving from a pc to an other
 ```powershell
 winget export packages.json
 winget import packages.json